Matthew-Tate-Scarbrough/universalricing/README.md

 base may help.
 Slowly, I am trying to add comments to my dot files, etc. to explain them.

+## NOTE:

+IDK if I am allowed to host the flashplayer stuff here, nor do I care—it is for my own convenience.
+As of 4 November 2020, it is current and I would just have to download it again later.
+I never update flash, anyway.

 TABLE OF CONTENTS
 -----------------